 If you have to end it, you want to be able to move on with your life and into another relationship with a clear head.
-You want to come to a place of healthy “completion.”
+You want to come to a place of healthy “closure.”
 THIS IS CRUCIAL!
 And to accomplish this, in my experience, it takes at least one year.
-I know it probably seems like a long time, but it's an investment in the rest of your life.
+I know it probably seems like a long time, but it’s an investment in the rest of your life.

 Here’s the key point.
 Listen carefully.
 It’s a good investment for the rest of your life WHETHER YOUR MARRIAGE SUCCEEDS OR NOT.
 Obviously, it’s a good investment if you turn your marriage around.
 But if you don’t, it will NOT have been a wasted year.
 It will have been the most important thing you could have done with that year because of how your effort will impact the rest of your life AND (if it comes to this) YOUR NEXT RELATIONSHIP.

-I have seen too many cases of spouses ending their marriage prematurely, and as result of not reaching “completion” in one relationship, they find themselves in the same situation a few years later with someone else.
+I have seen too many cases of spouses ending their marriage prematurely, and as result of not reaching “closure” in one relationship, they find themselves in the same situation a few years later with someone else.